addr2data/aws-certification-prep/README.rst

 Introduction
 ------------
 I started playing with AWS EC2 in 2012.
 Initially, it was so I could demo basic pubic cloud concepts to co-workers.
-Afterwards, I used EC2 as my  development environment for some Python projects I was working on.
+Afterwards, I used EC2 as a dev environment for some Python projects I was working on.
 During this time, I developed a good handle on the basics of EC2, but never really dug in deep.
-Later, moved to using Digital Ocean.
+Later, I moved to using Digital Ocean.
 Mostly, because of cost differences (at the time) and the simple REST API.

 Recently, I decided to come back to using AWS and pursue certification (for career reasons).